Booking a wedding date

 - The couple MUST send the officiant (forward to me) via email the link to the wedding license from the Utah County Clerk.
 The ceremony will not begin until I have this link available.

 - The persons getting married will answer in turn when I ask the question “Do you ________ come here of your own free will and accord to be joined in marriage to _____” (This is the “I Do” part) PLEASE NOTE – It is very important that when you are asked this question, that you answer in the affirmative.
-DO NOT JOKE AND SAY NO, NAH, or MAYBE, or even pretend to want to say no or have any doubt about it.
+DO NOT JOKE or PAUSE, AND SAY NO, NAH, or MAYBE, or even pretend to want to say no or have any doubt about it.
 Doing this will end the ceremony immediately.
 If there is any doubt that a participant is under duress to marry, then I cannot proceed.
 Both participants MUST say “I do”, “Yes” or some other appropriate affirmative during this part.